Geutg/MMmultilayer/README.md

 #groupslayers - number of groups of layers L considered in the dataset
 #labels - number of possible interaction types, R
 #initializations - number of maximization runs.
 The final output is the average over results for each run.
-output - if 1, the code prints the model parameters for each one of the runs; if 0, it does not print any model parameters
+#output - if 1, the code prints the model parameters for each one of the runs; if 0, it does not print any model parameters
+#outputfolder - folder path to put all the output files

 ## Train/Test datafile specifications: